Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Overview of Discovery Prospects

 \subsection{Revealing other transient signals}

 Detection of a neutrino burst means detection of the instant of core collapse, with a precision of $\sim 1$ second determined by the sampling of the peak of the $\simeq 10$ second time profile.
-This would provide a much smaller time window in which to search for gravitational wave signals~\cite{LIGO,GW} from core-collapse supernovae; otherwise, one must rely on the optical signal of the supernova, which might optimistically be determined to a day ($\sim 10^5$ seconds).
+This would provide a much smaller time window in which to search for gravitational wave signals~\cite{Ando:2005ka,LIGO,GW,Halzen:2009sm} from core-collapse supernovae; otherwise, one must rely on the optical signal of the supernova, which might optimistically be determined to a day ($\sim 10^5$ seconds).
 This is important, since the gravitational-wave signal remains quite uncertain, making searches more difficult.
 Knowing the instant of core collapse would also be useful for searches for high-energy neutrinos from possible choked jets that do not reach the surface of the star~\cite{Jets}, where again the timing information can be used to reduce backgrounds and improve sensitivity.

 Once core collapse occurs, the outward appearance of the star initially remains unchanged.
-Knowing that a signal was imminent would give unprecedented advanced warning that photons should soon be on the way, allowing searches to commence for the elusive UV/X-ray signal of supernova shock breakout~\cite{SBO} and also the early supernova light curve.
-Those signals are expected to emerge within hours and days, respectively.
-While the neutrino signal is likely not directional, the number of events detected will provide constraints for triggered searches~\cite{Kistler}.
+Knowing that a signal was imminent would give advanced warning, as previously discussed for a Galactic supernova (e.g., Ref.~\cite{Antonioli:2004zb}), that photons should soon be on the way.
+This allows for searches to commence for the elusive UV/X-ray signal of supernova shock breakout~\cite{SBO} and also the early supernova light curve.
+Those signals are expected to emerge within a period of minutes to days, depending upon the progenitor star.
+While the neutrino signal will likely not provide directional information, the number of events detected will provide constraints for triggered searches, providing a new way to improve the chances of early electromagnetic detection of extragalactic supernovae~\cite{Kistler}.

-Finally, it is possible that such large detector would find not only core-collapse supernovae in nearby galaxies, but also other types of transients that are presently unknown.
+Finally, it is possible that a large detector would find not only core-collapse supernovae in nearby galaxies, but also other types of neutrino transients that are presently unknown.
+Mergers involving compact objects could lie in this class~\cite{Popham:1998ab,Rosswog:2003rv,Kalogera:2003tn}.
 In the Milky Way, there would be sensitivity to any transient with a supernova-like neutrino signal, as long as its overall strength is at least $\sim 10^{-6}$ as large as that for a supernova.
 To be detectable, the key requirement is a $\gtrsim 15$~MeV $\bar{\nu}_e$ component.